zitadel/zitadel/docs/outline.md

 | Administrator | Creating new logins, groups, and grants. … |
 | Developer | Extending or fixing Zitadel. … |

-When navigating the documentation you should always be able to find all information needed to accomplish the tasks of one of the personas—it should be “persona-complete”.
+When navigating the documentation you should always be able to find all information needed to accomplish the tasks of one of the personas—the documentation should be “persona-complete”.
 This is also our statement and promise, and should be granted by people who are willing to contribute to the documentation.

-***
 # Getting started
 ## Features

-***
 # Using Zitadel

 ## I’m a user